ilichkaya/laravel-restify/docs-v2/content/en/search/sorting.md

 }
 ```

-Make sure that the column is fully qualified (include the table name).
+Make sure that the column is fully qualified (including the table name).

-The request could look like:
+The request could look like this:

 ```http request
 GET: /api/restify/posts?sort=-users.name
 ```

-This will return all posts, sorted descending by users name.
+This will return all posts sorted descendingly by users' names.

 <alert type="info">

-As you may notice we have typed twice the `users.name` (on the array key, and as argument in the `setColumn` method).
-As soon as you use the fully qualified key name, you can avoid the `setColumn` call, since the column will be injected automatically based on the `sorts` key.
+As you can notice, we have typed twice the `users.name` (on the array key, and as an argument in the `setColumn` method).
+As soon as you use the fully qualified key name, you can avoid the `setColumn` call since the column will be injected automatically based on the `sorts` key.

 </alert>